-- Number of accidents; 16
+- Number of accidents; 12

-- Number of fatalities; 1
+- Number of fatalities; 2

-- Number of injures; 4
+- Number of injures; 8

-- Number of precursors to accidents; 263
+- Number of precursors to accidents; 136

-- Cost of all accidents 34.625.211, hours worked on safety 4648
+- Cost of all accidents 34.625.211 NOK-

 2.2 National Incident analysis - NSA Norway database

 This section deal with the statistic registered in the NSA database, when reading this section one must bear in mind that the definition for accident is not equal to the CSI definition.
 The national legislation in Norway requires reporting of serious accidents and incidents with high risk potential within 72 hours to the NSA and investigation body, and reporting within 8 days for all other unwanted events related to railway operations and affecting operational safety to the NSA only.
 The majority of the reporting is done electronically via export/import functions in the reporting system Synergi used by the NSA, IM and the largest RU's.